-This Emergency Response Plan (E.R.P.) is specifically developed for Consigli Construction work associated with the King Street Properties (KSP) eGensis Fitup.
-Project located in Cambridge, MA.
+This Emergency Response Plan (E.R.P.) is specifically developed for Consigli Construction work associated with the Beth Israel Medical Center Project.

-The address for project is 101 Cambridge Park Dr. Cambridge, MA 02140.
-The location for the project field office will be the office trailer located onsite. (notifications of any changes will be provided).
-If necessary, the field office will become the Emergency Operations Center (EOC) for construction related activities.
+The construction site is located on the 1st Floor of Rabb Building located at 330 Brookline Ave, Boston MA 92215.
+The location for the project field office is currently at the Project jobsite (notifications of any changes will be provided).
+When determined, the field office will become the Emergency Operations Center (EOC).

 The following situations are considered emergency response actions and should be handled in accordance with the procedures outlined in this plan.